Probabilistic Rainfall Downscaling: Joint Generalized Neural Models with Censored Spatial Gaussian Copula: Censored Latent Gaussian Copula

 \section{Censored Latent Gaussian Copula}

 In this section, we centre our attention on the dependency structure model described in Section \ref{sec:cens_copula_spadep} and the associated challenges in its estimation, as discussed in Section \ref{sec:cens_copula_mle}.
 Our proposed solution is a novel estimation approach based on minimum scoring rules detailed in Section \ref{sec:cens_copula_minSR}, which we validate on simulated data in Section \ref{sec:cens_copula_simdata}.
-For the latent variables $\boldsymbol{\mathcal{Y}}_{s}^{*}$, we assume that their dependency can be modelled by a Gaussian copula $\mathbf{c}$, with density
+For the latent variables $\boldsymbol{\mathcal{Y}}_{s}^{*}$, we assume that their dependence can be modelled by a Gaussian copula $\mathbf{c}$, with density

-where $x_{i,s}^{*}=\Phi^{-1}\left(F_{i,s}^{*}(y_{i,s}^{*}|\boldsymbol{\mathcal{H}}_s)\right)$, $\phi$ and $\Phi$ are the PDF and CDF of univariate Gaussian distributions, and $\phi_n$ a Gaussian multivariate density with mean $\mathbf{0}$ and covariance matrix $\Sigma(\mathcal{D})$ which depends on $\mathcal{D}$.
-We assume the dependence structure imposed by this covariance to be constant in time, hence dropping the dependence on $\boldsymbol{\mathcal{H}}_s$ in the construction of $\Sigma$.
-This is reasonable as information about $\boldsymbol{\mathcal{H}}_s$ is captured in the conditioning of marginals $F_{i,s}^{*}$ and so we rely solely on spatial information $\mathcal{D}$ to infer the dependence between locations.
-In this way, we model the joint \emph{relative} intensity as a function of space, while the exact amounts also depend on temporal information through the marginals.
-Due to the Gaussianity assumption on $\mathbf{c}$, the only object to infer is the covariance matrix which incorporates the spatial dependence into our model.
+where $z_{i,s}^{*}=\Phi^{-1}\left(F_{i,s}^{*}(y_{i,s}^{*}|\boldsymbol{\mathcal{H}}_s)\right)$, $\phi$ and $\Phi$ are the PDF and CDF of univariate Gaussian distributions, and $\phi_n$ a Gaussian multivariate density with mean $\mathbf{0}$ and correlation matrix $\Sigma(\mathcal{D}|\theta)$ which depends on a matrix of spatial information $\mathcal{D}$ through a parameter $\theta$. {We construct $\mathcal{D}$ as the Euclidean distance based on the latitude and longitude of locations, the details of which are provided in Appendix~\ref{app:dist_const} where we also investigate and decide against using topographical information for $\mathcal{D}$.} We assume the dependence structure imposed by this correlation to be constant in time, hence dropping the dependence on $\boldsymbol{\mathcal{H}}_s$ in the construction of $\Sigma$. {This is a tradeoff of simplicity for modelling purposes and sophistication for predictive prowess.} In this way, we model the joint \emph{relative} intensity as a function of space, while the exact amounts also depend on temporal information through the marginals.
+Due to the Gaussianity assumption on $\mathbf{c}$, the only object to infer is the correlation matrix which incorporates the spatial dependence into our model.